 The blockchain is a way to deal with the hacking threat.
 Compared to traditional databases, a decentralized blockchain is more secure.
 It protects big data on which the software for self-driving cars relies.
 The blockchain helps to verify data and store it securely.
 Moreover, a distributed blockchain system is immutable, which means it’s impossible to hack.

-Software-defined perimeter secures vehicle-to-cloud communication
+Security in automotive: Software-defined perimeter secures vehicle-to-cloud communication

 A software-defined perimeter (SDP) is another way to make self-driving cars safer.
 This framework was developed by the Cloud Security Alliance to create secure networks for enterprise use.
 Gartner has included SDP in its Top Technologies for Security list.
 An SDP does what traditional perimeters can’t do.
 It verifies the identity of a device before granting access to the application infrastructure.